 Until a few years ago, the VIN code was marked exclusively with micro-percussion systems.
 These systems are not as precise or versatile as the laser that is replacing them.
 Laser engraving has many advantages for Automotive manufacturers:

-The LASER is usually integrated on a production line, more specifically on a robot or industrial manipulator.
+The LASER marker is usually integrated on a production line, more specifically on a robot or industrial manipulator.

 Our solution is a compact integration laser based on a fully air-cooled, active fiber optic Laser source.
 The rack and scanning head are designed to be easily integrated onto a robot or industrial manipulator.

 FiberFly reaches a power of 200W and has the special feature of a very long pulse.
 The combination of these two features allows for clean, precise and fast marking.